JayaJain242/Social-Media-Analysis/README.md

 # Files in Repository
-social_media_data.csv is the dataset
-Untitled3.ipynb is the analysis notebook
+social_media_data.csv is the dataset social media analysis.ipynb is the analysis notebook

 ## 🚀 Conclusion
 This project highlights how social media data can be analyzed to understand user engagement and improve content strategies.